ukkeyHG/rvn-kawpow-pool/README.md

     ./raven-cli getblockcount

 Information about synchronization of blocks in the main chain.
-Everything should be fully synchronized before mining starts.

     ./raven-cli help
 Other helpfull commands.